Crowds block Armenian security forces seeking to arrest a clergyman who criticized the government

 YEREVAN, Armenia (AP) — Security forces faced off with crowds Friday at the headquarters of the Armenian Apostolic Church as the government sought to arrest a clergyman in the latest move against outspoken critics of Prime Minister Nikol Pashinyan.

 The tense confrontation in Etchmiadzin, outside the capital of Yerevan, ended with security forces withdrawing without arresting Archbishop Mikael Ajapahyan to avoid escalating the situation, Armenia's National Security Service said.
-After the NSS urged him to appear before authorities, he was seen in video from local media entering the building of Armenia's Investigative Committee.
+After the NSS urged him to appear before authorities, local media showed him entering the building of Armenia’s Investigative Committee in his gray robes, but there was no immediate update on whether he faced charges.

-Images on social media showed clergymen in black robes who had rushed to the scene jostling with police as members of the NSS stood by.
+Images on social media showed clergymen jostling with police as members of the NSS stood by.
 Bells of a nearby cathedral in the complex, known as the Mother See of Holy Etchmiadzin and home to church leader Catholicos Karekin II, rang out.

 Pashinyan was the focus of protests last year by tens of thousands of demonstrators after Armenia agreed to hand over control of several border villages to Azerbaijan and to normalize relations between the neighbors and bitter rivals.